robertbrook/the-island/the-island.md

 Part-way through the clearing what I thought to be a hut sat leaned towards a tree.
 As we came closer, it resolved into a small, low building of one storey.
 It was hard to tell what was inside and what was outside.
 A verandah ran almost all the way around, with a dark wooden surface over very broken flagstones.
 The stones merged entirely with the ground around them, so much so that sometimes they appeared deliberately placed, sometimes not.

 Slowing to look a little more, the flagstones became almost like the rise and fall of waves around the hut - dark and massy beneath my feet.
 The moss formed a felt over most of the path, right up until one small step up to a bare entranceway.
+Even though we were out in the open, it had the feeling of a tunnel.

 I stood in the entrance, lost between the outside and in.
 Outside, there was no sound of the sea and no smell of it either.
 I thought there should have been.
 There certainly should have been.
 A strange effect made the interior as quiet and flat as outside.
 There was no echo, no any feeling that I was in a room.